ToMikhail/andersen/angular_EN.md

  ];
 ```
  3. Add your routes to your application (routerLink and <router-outlet></router-outlet>)

+## Preloading Strategy
+Angular Preloading Strategy is yet another way to speed up the load time of the Angular Apps.
+We build Modular apps using the Angular Modules.
+The Angular loads all the modules, when the user requests for the first time.
+This will make app loading slowly as it need to download all the modules

+lazy loading - just need to add LoadChildren for root routing module

+The Angular provides two built in strategies out of the box. one is PreloadAllModules and other one is NoPreloading:
+ - PreloadAllModules - This strategy will preload all the lazy loaded modules.
+ - NoPreloading - This will disables all the preloading.
+This is default behavior i.e. if you don not specify the preloadingStrategy, then the angular assumes you do not want preloading

 ##Guards
 The Angular router’s navigation guards allow to grant or remove access to certain parts of the navigation.
 Another route guard, the CanDeactivate guard, even allows you to prevent a user from accidentally leaving a component with unsaved changes.